Schools Election 2011

-Pupils owned the project at every stage- nominating their own candidates, running their own campaigns, staffing polling stations and counting the votes.
-Each school ran its own contest as part of a single constituency, with five senior pupils at each school standing as candidates for one of the five political parties in Scotland represented at either the Holyrood or Westminster Parliaments.
-Voting took place on Thursday 18th March 2010, and the count in Inverurie the following day.
+Each school held its own contest as part of a single constituency, with five senior pupils at each school standing as candidates for one of the five political parties in Scotland represented at either the Holyrood or Westminster Parliaments.
+Voting took place on 10th March 2011, with the count taking place in Inverurie the following day.

 The parties invited to support the project were the Conservatives, Labour, Liberal Democrats, Scottish National Party and the Scottish Green Party.
-Each party nominated a senior representative to be filmed for a DVD which was made available to the pupil candidates who represented those parties ensuring their polices and political philosophies were accurately represented.
+Each party nominated a senior representative to be filmed for a DVD which was made available to the pupil candidates who represented those parties to ensure their policies and political philosophies were accurately represented.

-Modern studies teachers worked with pupils in the run-up to the election, discussing the nature of the five parties, as well as their policies and manifestos.
-Part of the project saw the young people draw up their own manifesto proposals, retaining the parties’ core elements.
+Modern studies teachers worked with pupils in the run-up to the election, discussing the nature of the five parties, as well as their policies and manifestos, and the importance of the various voting systems involved in these elections.
+Part of the project saw the young people draw up their own manifesto proposals, retaining the parties' core elements.

 - Banchory Academy

 - Meldrum Academy

 The Aberdeenshire-wide regional list and referendum results can be found below:

 - Aberdeenshire Referendum Results (PDF 55.3KB)